GAEAlimited/nix-bitcoin/README.md

 </p>
 <br/>

-nix-bitcoin is a collection of Nix packages and NixOS modules for easily installing **full-featured Bitcoin nodes** with an emphasis on **security**.
+GSC20 hosted editoin implimentation iof the nix-bitcoin is a collection of Nix packages and NixOS modules for easily installing **full-featured Bitcoin nodes** with an emphasis on **security**.

 Overview
 ---